Mersin Turkey Travel Guide

 Airport exchange rates are often less favorable.

-A small gesture for excellent service.
+A small gesture for outstanding service.

-Not awaited for very small purchases.
+Not awaited for highly small purchases.

 Utilize public buses with Mersin Kart.
 Eat at local esnaf lokantası or street food stalls for authentic, affordable meals.
 Stay in guesthouses or apartments.
-Bargain politely in area markets for non-food items.
+Bargain politely in local markets for non-food items.
 Carry cash for small purchases.

 Experience local culture while economizing.